Ways to increase giving this Easter Sunday

-We all know that when we receive a gift of any kind, we should express our gratitude.
-So, when members and visitors volunteer to help with fundraising or offer money, it’s important to give thanks.
-Don’t simply rely on a collective thank you announced to the entire congregation from the pulpit.
+When members and visitors volunteer to help with fundraising or offer money, it’s important to give thanks.
+Don’t simply rely on a collective “thank you” announced to the entire congregation from the pulpit.
 Go the extra distance.
 Provide handwritten thank you notes or cards to your volunteers and donors.
-Or, be creative with your thanks.
+Or be creative with your thanks.
 For instance, you could show a video of your clergy expressing thanks and calling out members by name.
 Whatever you do, make it personal and always show them the good their donations helped achieve.

 Giving works the other way, too.
 Having a method for people to give online with a text or on a mobile app makes giving simple for attendees who feel passionately about your church’s mission but find themselves unable to attend due to distance or time constraints.

 According to a Pew Research Center report, Google searches for the word “church” spike during the Easter season.
-This is because there are a number of infrequent churchgoers.
+This is because there are many infrequent churchgoers.
 These people may have attended your church in the past and are refreshing their memories on the times of your Sunday services.
-Or, they may be individuals who have never attended before.
+Or they may be individuals who have never attended before.

-Whatever the case, these folks offer your church the chance to grow its membership.
-That’s why when new guests attend during the season of Lent up through Easter Sunday, your church needs to make them feel welcome.
+Whatever the case may be, these folks offer your church the chance to grow its membership.
+That’s why when new faces appear during the season of Lent up through Easter Sunday, your church needs to make them feel welcome.

-No matter what information you gather with your form, follow up on newcomer visits with a call, letter or email message quickly.
+No matter what information you gather with your connect cards, be sure to follow up on newcomer visits with a call, letter or email message quickly.